-The book values of cash, GST receivables and accounts payable approximate their respective fair values due to the short-term nature of these instruments.
+The book values of GST receivables, notes receivable, and accounts payable approximate their respective fair values due to the short-term nature of these instruments.
 The fair value hierarchy under GAAP distinguishes between assumptions based on market data (observable inputs) and an entity's own assumptions (unobservable inputs).
 The hierarchy consists of three levels: